COVID-19 UPDATE: ALL MUSEUMS ARE CLOSED UNTIL FURTHER NOTICE.

 Love cars or motorcycles?
 Then the Petersen Automotive Museum is worth a visit!
-It features 25 rotating exhibitions with more than 150 vehicles on display at any time and, happily, all special exhibits are included in the admission price!
-The Porsche Effect and Monozukuri: Creative Spirit in Japanese Automaking are both on until April, 2019.
-I visit at least a couple of times a year so I get to see the new exhibits and the different cars on display.
+It features 25 rotating exhibitions with more than 150 vehicles on display at any time and, happily, all special exhibits are included in the admission price.

 Once a month (usually the last Sunday of the month) they have a breakfast cruise-in.
 Check the details on the Facebook page under ‘Events’.
-Coffee, bagels & cream cheese are available and the whole thing is free (even the parking!).
-People bring their cars to share (and show off) and it’s a great way to meet like-minded locals!
+Coffee, Noah’s bagels & cream cheese, & even parking is FREE!
+(Admission is extra.)
+People bring all kinds of cars to share (and show off).
+It’s a great way to meet like-minded locals!

-The Petersen focuses on performance/racing cars and the Nethercutt Collection in Sylmar has primarily classic cars.
-Each museum is wonderful in its own way!
+NOTE: The Petersen focuses on performance/racing cars and the Nethercutt Collection in Sylmar has primarily classic cars.
+Each museum is wonderful in its own way.